 return valid

-### Example code output
+Example code result

-Displays the result value of the example code.
+Displays the result of the example code.

-{ “valid”: true “}
+"valid": true

-2 - Platform Managed Key
+2 - Platform-managed Key

 Reference

-Check detailed information of platform managed key
+Check detailed information of platform-managed key

 You can view the full resource list and detailed information of platform-managed keys.
-Platform Managed Key Details page consists of Details, Operation History tabs.
+The Platform Managed Key Details page consists of Details, Operation History tabs.

 To view detailed information about the Key Management Service, follow these steps.

-1. All Services > Security > Key Management Service Click the menu.
-Navigate to the Service Home page of Key Management Service.
+Click the All Services > Security > Key Management Service menu.
+You will be taken to the Service Home page of Key Management Service.

-2. Click the Platform Managed Key menu on the Service Home page.
-Navigate to the Platform Managed Key List page.
+On the Service Home page, click the Platform Managed Key menu.
+You will be taken to the Platform Managed Key List page.

-3. Click the resource to view detailed information on the Platform Managed Key List page.
+On the Platform Managed Key List page, click the resource to view detailed information.
 You will be taken to the Platform Managed Key Details page.

-StatusDisplays the status of the platform-managed key
+Display the status of the platform-managed key

 Table.
 Platform Managed Key Status Information